airbytehq/terraform-provider-airbyte/docs/data-sources/destination_gcs.md

 Read-Only:

-- `codec` (String) must be one of ["xz"]
+- `codec` (String) must be one of ["xz"]; Default: "xz"
-- `compression_level` (Number) The presets 0-3 are fast presets with medium compression.
+- `compression_level` (Number) Default: 6
+The presets 0-3 are fast presets with medium compression.
 The presets 4-6 are fairly slow presets with high compression.
 The default preset is 6.
 The presets 7-9 are like the preset 6 but use bigger dictionaries and have higher compressor and decompressor memory requirements.
 Unless the uncompressed size of the file exceeds 8 MiB, 16 MiB, or 32 MiB, it is waste of memory to use the presets 7, 8, or 9, respectively.
 Read more <a href="https://commons.apache.org/proper/commons-compress/apidocs/org/apache/commons/compress/compressors/xz/XZCompressorOutputStream.html#XZCompressorOutputStream-java.io.OutputStream-int-">here</a> for details.

 <a id="nestedatt--configuration--format--destination_gcs_output_format_avro_apache_avro--format_type--destination_gcs_output_format_avro_apache_avro_compression_codec_zstandard"></a>